The Fireman (band): Strawberries Oceans Ships Forest

 The collaboration of Paul McCartney and Youth began as a mere hobby between the two.
 McCartney proposed to Youth that he go through the multi tracks of the recently completed Off the Ground album and sample the material in order to create some songs.
-Youth began making the tracks with intentions of using samples from the album yet much of the final product had either used previous work or newly recorded material by McCartney.
+Youth began making the tracks with intentions of using samples from the album, yet much of the final product had either used previous work or newly recorded material by McCartney.
 Youth worked on these songs' mixes for a few days while at McCartney's Sussex studio and eventually presented his work to McCartney and his wife Linda McCartney, who both stayed up all night to watch him work.
 As Youth recalls, McCartney told him, "We love these mixes so much I wanna put them all out as an album."
 By that point, the duo decided to officially release the album.
-The final product consisted of nine songs which all centered around a common musical theme and techno dance beat yet had slight underlying variations added.
-The album, which features only a pure red background on the cover, is the first release under The Fireman name and lacks any marks of either McCartney's or Youth's names.
+The final product consisted of nine songs that all centered around a common musical theme and techno dance beat yet had slight underlying variations added, much like different mixes on a 12-inch single.
+The album, which featured only a pure red background on the cover, was the first release under the Fireman name and lacked any marks of either McCartney's or Youth's names but refers to MPL Communications.
 The album was released in November 1993.
-Shortly before the release, the true identities of the band were leaked to the press and most who bought the album were fully aware that The Fireman was a pseudonym for Paul McCartney and Youth.
+Shortly before the release, the true identities of the band were leaked to the press and most who bought the album were fully aware that the Fireman was a pseudonym for Paul McCartney and Youth.
 Although this broke the guise that McCartney wanted to have, it allowed the album to gain more attention in the music scene.

 Rushes

 Recording for their second studio album Rushes began in February 1998.
 Unlike their previous work, Rushes was not reliant on McCartney's previously released songs to create the tracks for the album.
-It has been released in September 1998 with positive reviews, most of which had the consensus that it improved upon their first album.
+It was released in September 1998 with positive reviews, most of which had the consensus that it improved upon their first album.